-PUBLIC HEARING: February 7, 2013 FIRST READING: February 7, 2013
+PUBLIC HEARING:February 7, 2013FIRST READING:February 7, 2013SECOND READING:EFFECTIVE DATE:

-SECOND READING: EFFECTIVE DATE:

-Beginning at a point, said point being in the northern ROW of Ringgold Road, said point being 330 +/- feet southwest of the Centerline of the Ringgold Road and Brentwood Circle intersection, said point also being the southwest corner of the E W Stewart Lumber Co. property, thence in a northerly direction 553 +/- feet with the E W Stewart Lumber Co. property, to a point, said point being the northeast corner of the subject tract and in the southern border of the Whitehall Subdivision, thence in a westerly direction 264 +/- feet with the southern border of the Whitehall Subdivision to a point, said point being the northeast corner of the First Korean Presbyterian Church of Clarksville Inc. thence a southerly direction 630 +/- feet with the First Korean Presbyterian Church of Clarksville Inc. property line to a point said point being in the northern ROW of Ringgold Rd. thence in a easterly direction 387 +/- feet with the northern ROW of Ringgold Rd. to the point of beginning, said tract containing 4.5 +/- acres.
+Beginning at a point, said point being in the northern ROW of Ringgold Road, said point being 330 +/- feet southwest of the Centerline of the Ringgold Road and Brentwood Circle intersection, said point also being the southwest corner of the E W Stewart Lumber Co. property, thence in a northerly direction 553 +/- feet with the E W Stewart Lumber Co. property, to a point, said point being the northeast corner of the subject tract and in the southern border of the Whitehall Subdivision, thence in a westerly direction 264 +/- feet with the southern border of the Whitehall Subdivision to a point, said point being the northeast corner of Clarksville Inc. thence a southerly direction 630 +/- feet with the First Korean Presbyterian Church of Clarksville Inc. thence a southerly direction 387 +/- feet with the northern ROW of Ringgold Rd. thence in a easterly direction 387 +/- feet with the northern ROW of Ringgold Rd. to the point of beginning, said tract containing 4.5 +/- acres.
 (Tax Map 030 Parcel 028.00)